 With no doubt Aachen is the perfect place for everyone interesting in Europe’s history.
 Strolling around the old town, full of narrow streets, small shops and unique looking cafés and patisseries makes you feel good and never hungry.

 Simon and I are both into sweet things, so even we were only one day in Aachen, we could not miss out on the ginger bread cookies, named Printen.
 The shops/bakeries selling them looked like we would be visiting Aachen just before Christmas – so shinny and glossy.
 Oh and the Printen were not bad either.
 Trying them is one of the most delicious things in Aachen.

-3 must things to do in Aachen:
+3 absolutely must things to do in Aachen in 24 hours:

 - Visiting cathedral